 Sarah Boles: (Cable WI) 715-580- 0270 Planting design and project management and supervision

 Superior Landscape Contractors: (Kent Paulson) 218-391-1541 Site prep (digging), planting, some plants available

 Tyler’s Excavating: (Tyler) 218-260-0417 bulldozing, landscaping, land clearing, driveways, waterlines and more

 Blade Works Unlimited: (Adam Buchanan-Lake Nebagamon) 715-817-8089 Site prep, excavation to finishing.
 Free estimates.

 While not an official business, if you have labor tasks not involving machinery our boat launch monitor Andrew Nelsen (local H.S. student) is a trustworthy and reliable option.
 218-452-1760.

-WI DNR prepared "fact sheets" for the different project types
+WI DNR prepared "fact sheets" and more info

 - Fish Sticks https://healthylakeswi.com/wp-content/blogs.dir/16/files/2019/02/FishSticks-HealthyLakesFactSheetSeries.pdf

 - Rain Garden https://healthylakeswi.com/wp-content/blogs.dir/16/files/2019/02/RainGarden-HealthyLakesFactSheetSeries-1.pdf

 - County Land Conservation Department Technical Assistance, including lake buffer affidavits: https://douglascountywi.org/305/Land-Conservation